Morello crime family: From Corleone to America

-The Morello family traces back to Corleone, Sicily.
+The Morello family traces its roots back to Corleone, Sicily.
 In 1865, Calogero Morello married Angelina Piazza who gave birth to two children: Giuseppe Morello (born May 2, 1867) and Maria Morello-Lima (née Morello, born c.
 1869).
 Calogero Morello died in 1872, and one year later Piazza remarried to Bernardo Terranova.
 The new marriage produced five children: three sons, Vincenzo (born 1886), Ciro (born 1888) and Nicolo (born 1890), and two daughters, Lucia (born 1877) and Salvatrice (born 1880).
 Critchley mentions a possible third sister of the Terranovas, Rosalia Lomonte (1892 – October 14, 1915).

 In 1892, Giuseppe Morello emigrated to the United States.
 On March 8, 1893, Giuseppe's family arrived in New York: his wife Maria Rosa Marvalisi, his mother Angelina Piazza, his stepfather Bernardo Terranova, his half-brothers Ciro, Nicolo, and Vincenzo, and his half-sister Rosalia.
 The Morello-Terranova family lived in New York for a while before moving to Louisiana, then Texas, and by 1896 the family was back in New York City.